Posts

 Showing posts from May, 2025

-It's a research based blog (research in real life and social media by genuine contacts) By a Clinical Psychologist & Researcher of South Asian Societies > Disclaimer: This is not a hate piece.
+Disclaimer: This is not a hate piece.
 It is a personal observation based on research, professional experience, and reflection.
-The intention is not to demean any nation or its people, but to promote honest dialogue for societal growth and healing. ----------------------- As a clinical psychologist, I’m trained to observe patterns—not just in individuals, but in entire societies.
-Patterns that repeat.
-Patterns that hurt.
-Patterns that get denied in the name of national pride.
-Being a Pakistani, I have often been told that pointing out what’s wrong with Pakistan is betrayal.
-That if I critique my country, I must be comparing it to India—and if I compare it to India, then somehow the conversation becomes a competition of "who's worse?"
-But that binary misses the point entirely.
-Let’s start here: What is the diff...
+The intention is not to demean any nation or its people, but to promote honest dialogue for societal growth and healing.
+As a clinical psychologist, I am trained to observe patterns—not just in individuals, but in entire societies.
+These patterns repeat, they cause harm, and often, they are denied in the name of national pride.
+Being a Pakistani, I have frequently heard that pointing out flaws within our system is an act of betrayal.
+If I critique my country, I am accused of comparing it to India.
+And if I do that, the conversation quickly shifts to a rivalry of "who’s worse?"
+This binary is not only flawed; it misses the point entirely.
+What separates India and Pakistan is essentially just a border—one drawn through political decisions, soaked in the trauma of partition.
+Yet the realities faced by people on both sides, particularly the underprivilege...

 Psychological Consequences of Cultural Sacrifice and Career Delay in Pakistan: A Clinical Perspective

-In many families across Pakistan, marriage is sustained not by mutual respect or emotional fulfillment, but by duty—particularly for the sake of children or family dignity.
-Women, in particular, are expected to bear the burden of this endurance, often sacrificing their own emotional wellbeing for the sake of family honour.
-While this may appear noble on the surface, the silent victims of such unresolved emotional environments are often the children.
+In many families across Pakistan, marriage is sustained not by mutual respect or emotional fulfillment, but by duty—particularly for the sake of children or preserving family dignity.
+Women, in particular, are expected to bear the burden of this endurance, often sacrificing their own emotional wellbeing to uphold familial honour.
+While this may appear noble on the surface, the silent victims of such emotionally unresolved environments are often the children who absorb these tensions without the tools to process them.
 Imagine a child growing up hearing their father repeatedly say to their mother, "I will divorce you."
-Or the same child, holding onto hope, reciting Surah Kausar in desperation—not for their own needs, but praying for their parents’ love to rekindle.
-This is not spiritual growth.
-This is emotional burden beyond a child’s capacity.
-It leaves deep imprints that can manifest later in life as anxiety, depression, attachment issues, self-esteem problems, and even occupational dysfunction.
-It is important to understand that mental healt...
+Or picture that same child reciting Surah Kausar with trembling lips—not for their own needs, but desperately hoping their parents will love each other again.
+This is not spiritual development; it is an emotional weight far too heavy for a young heart to carry.
+Such experiences leave lasting imprints, which later manifest as anxiety, depression, insecure attachme...

 The Psychology of Work, Worth, and Migration: A Clinical Reflection